yanivmo/shuz/README.md

 ## Overview

-Run `example.sh` for a demonstration of the library features.
+Run `test-zsh.sh` or `test-bash.sh` for a demonstration of the library features.

 ### Terminal output functions